jonnonz1/nz-statute-book/acts/public/1908/judicature-act-1908.md

   (d) if it is proved to the satisfaction of the High Court that the association is unable to pay its debts, and in determining whether an association is unable to pay its debts, the court shall take into account the contingent and prospective liabilities of the association.

 ### 17D Power of liquidator to enforce liabilities
-The liquidator may, by notice in writing, require any person who is liable to pay or contribute to the payment of— to pay or contribute accordingly and every such person is liable to pay or contribute the amount due in respect of that liability.
+The liquidator may, by notice in writing, require any person who is liable to pay or contribute to the payment of—to pay or contribute accordingly and every such person is liable to pay or contribute the amount due in respect of that liability.
   (a) any debt or liability of the association; or
   (b) any sum for the adjustment of the rights of the members among themselves; or (c) the costs and expenses of the liquidation—